December 31, 2000

 June 20, 2000

 Sometimes our light goes out, but is blown into flame by another human being.
-Each of us owes deepest thanks to those who have rekindled this light.

 Albert Schweitzer